T-Nabeel/portfolio-hub-EEI3346-mini-project/README.md

-# portfolio-hub
+# Portfolio Hub

-This template should help get you started developing with Vue 3 in Vite.
+This is a project related to course EEI3346 Web Application Development of OUSL.
+The goal of this project is to get familiarize with the VueJS framework.

 ## Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur) + [TypeScript Vue Plugin (Volar)](https://marketplace.visualstudio.com/items?itemName=Vue.vscode-typescript-vue-plugin).